William Lane-Joynt

-William Lane-Joynt (1824-1895) was an Irish barrister and politician, and is the only person to have been mayor of both Limerick and Dublin.
+William Lane-Joynt (1824-1895) was an Irish barrister and politician, and is the only person to have been both Mayor of Limerick and Lord Mayor of Dublin.

 Early life and family

 William Lane-Joynt was born in Limerick on 26 December 1824.
 His parents were Arabella (née Lane) and William Persse Joynt.
 His father was a merchant.
 On his paternal side, Lane-Joynt was a cousin of Augusta, Lady Gregory.
 He was sworn as a solicitor in 1843, having trained in Dublin under Sir Matthew Barrington.
 By the late 1840s, he had returned to Limerick, and established his practice at 15 Thomas Street and lived at 86 O'Connell Street.
 He married Jane Russell in 1854, and the couple had five sons and a daughter.
 One son, Richard, became a surgeon, and another, William, a barrister and philatelist.

 Career

 Limerick

 As a young man, Lane-Joynt was a Young Irelander, but later joined the Liberal party and was their chief Irish election agent.
 He was elected to Limerick Corporation for the Abbey Ward prior to being elected mayor in 1862.
 During his term, he refused a knighthood from George Howard, 7th Earl of Carlisle, the lord lieutenant.
 He was a Protestant, but he supported the Catholic clergy and improved tenants' rights as well as the foundation of a Catholic university and the disestablishment of the Church of Ireland.
 He did oppose Home Rule, which led to him resigning from the Liberal party in 1886.
 He was clerk of the crown for Limerick from 1857 to 1869, served as the Limerick Corporation's land agent and solicitor, and as a member of the Limerick Harbour Commissioners.
 In 1848 he was chair of the Limerick Celtic Society and in 1853 served as President of the Limerick Literary and Scientific Society.
 He was a patron of the Limerick Mechanics' Institute, providing funding for an evening adult school teacher.
 He proposed that a Limerick Athenaeum should be established, and bought the lease in 1854 of the former headquarters of St Michael's parish commissioners on Cecil Street.
 There he oversaw the construction of a lecture theatre that could hold 600 people.
 Opened in 1856, Lane-Joynt was the inaugural president of the Limerick Athenaeum.
 He later served as vice-president of the Association of Librarians, and saw the publication of Denis Florence MacCarthy's complete works in 1881.